-There are more than 100 types of the HPV - about 40 types of HPV are known as genital HPV (as they affect the genital area).
-Whereas some of the other types can cause common warts on the hands and feet.
+There are more than 100 types of the HPV, some of which cause common warts on the hands and feet.
+About 40 types of HPV are known as genital HPV, as they affect the genital area.

 Most types of HPV are harmless, don’t cause any symptoms and will go away on their own without treatment.
 However, certain ‘high-risk’ genital HPV types can sometimes lead to cancers of the cervix, vulva, vagina, penis, anus, mouth and throat.

 Genital HPV types may be ‘high-risk‘ types (such as HPV types 16, 18, 31, 33, 35, 45, 52 and 58) or ’low-risk‘ types (such as HPV types 6 and 11). ’High-risk’ HPV types can cause cervical cancer and some vaginal, vulvar and anal cancers. ’Low-risk‘ HPV types can cause genital warts.
 Both the “high-risk” and “low-risk” types of HPV can cause abnormal changes.

 The HPV virus is spread through direct skin-to-skin contact with an infected person, most commonly through sexual contact.
 It can be through vaginal, anal or oral sex.
 The virus can be passed on even if there are no visible warts.